ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/desktop-gis/qgis/index.md

     </figcaption>
 </p>

-The benefit of mosaic this way is that you avoid the need to download individual tiles.
-You create a virtual raster from streaming COGs, and export virtual raster locally.
+The benefit of mosaicking like this is you avoid the need to download individual tiles.
+You create a virtual raster from streaming COGs (and export virtual raster locally if you want).

 Play around with different processing tools.
 For some, like the Whitebox Geotools Plugin, you will need to export your virtual raster to a local directory.